kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/eliminate_mrna_linker_degradation/inhibit_rnase_h_with_poly_ra_oligo_dt/notes.rst

 - The GFP signal was very faint, probably for the same reasons discussed in :expt:`62` (i.e. short reaction time).

-- About 90% of the linker in this f89 prep is ligated to mRNA (data not shown).
+- About 90% of the linker in this f89 prep is ligated to mRNA.

 Conclusions: